 Remember that tendering and bidding for contracts is part of the sales process.
 You are still selling, although in a more formal way than face-to-face sales.
 You should always carefully assess all sales opportunities – is it right for you or is it a waste of time.
 The same approach to qualification applies to tenders.

-New Procurement Regulations Could Help You to Qualify Tenders
+Procurement Regulations Changes Help You to Qualify Tenders

-I recently posted an article on the new 2015 Procurement Regulations and How Will They Effect Tenders & PQQs.
-There are two procedural changes that could help with qualifying public sector tenders:
+I posted an article on the 2015 Procurement Regulations and How Will They Effect Tenders & PQQs.
+There are two procedural changes that help with qualifying public sector tenders:

 - ‘Below Threshold Contracts’ will not require PQQs

 These mean that you should have more information from the very start.
-That should assist with making a more informed decision.
-Not having to complete a PQQ in order to see the tender can certainly save time.
-Having all documents available beforehand will allow you to assess what is involved in bidding.
+That supports making a more informed qualifying decision.
+Not having to complete a PQQ just to see that the tender is not suitable saves wasted time.
+Having all documents available beforehand allows you to assess what is involved in bidding.
 You can see the questions, the contract and the specification.
-This knowledge can definitely help with the bid / no bid decision.
+This knowledge definitely helps with the bid / no bid decision.

-It’s always exciting when you have an opportunity to pitch for work.
+It’s always exciting when you have a chance to pitch for work.
 But remember it’s all about Quality Not Quantity.
 You cannot expect to win everything you go for – even after careful qualification.
 But you can at least avoid bidding on low quality opportunities.

 Here are a couple of questions to ask yourself when attempting to qualify tenders or deciding what sales leads to chase:

-Question (1) is pretty obvious.
+Question (1) seems obvious.
 But unless you can also say ‘yes’ to question (2) – do not bid.

 Anyone got any more thoughts on how to qualify tenders and sales opportunities?